Skip to main content

 4. Missing Coverages

 The first offer frequently addresses only the most obvious coverage — dwelling damage (Coverage A).
-But your policy likely includes several additional coverages that the insurer won't volunteer:
+But your policy likely includes several additional coverages that the insurer will not volunteer:

 5. Pressure to Settle Quickly

 Insurers know that policyholders are stressed, displaced, and financially pressured after a loss.
 A quick offer with a release to sign takes advantage of that urgency.
-Some adjusters will tell you the offer is “final” or imply it will decrease if you don't accept now.
+Some adjusters will tell you the offer is “final” or imply it will decrease if you do not accept now.
 This is not true.

 How to Respond to the First Offer

-1. Don't sign a release or “full and final” settlement.
+1. Do not sign a release or “full and final” settlement.
 Accept partial payments as “partial payment on account” — not as a final settlement.
 You have a right to take partial payments without waiving your right to additional amounts owed.

 2. Request the full estimate.
 Ask for the complete Xactimate estimate (or whatever format the insurer used), line by line.
 Review it against your actual conditions and costs.
 See our Xactimate guide for what to look for.